Luidog/node-red-contrib-filemaker/README.md

 ## Logout Node

-The logout node closes the currently open Data API session and removes the associated authentication token.
-You are *not required* to logout at the end of a flow.
+The logout node closes the currently open Data API session and removes the associated session token.
+You are _not required_ to logout at the end of a flow.

 ### Logout Illustration